Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ### Question 4

 You have been tasked with strengthening the security of your team's development process.
-You need to suggest a **security tool** type for the Continuous Integration (CI) phase of the development process.
+You need to suggest a **security tool** type for **the Continuous Integration (CI) phase of the development process**.
 Which of the following is the option you would suggest?

 * A. Penetration testing
 * B. Static code analysis